nefarius/Indicium-Supra/README.md

  * DirectX 11

 ## How to build
 Building should be pretty straight-forward since the POCO libraries get fetched [pre-compiled via NuGet](https://www.nuget.org/packages/poco-basic-windows-v140/) on first build automatically.
+The only manual additional step is to install the DirectX SDK.